ENHANCE-PET/MOOSE/README.md

 ## :tada: Add and contribute Your Own nnUNetv2 Models to MooseZ :rocket:

-Want to power-up your medical image segmentation tasks? :zap: Join the MooseZ community and contribute your own `nnUNetv2` models! :medal:
+Want to power-up your medical image segmentation tasks? :zap: Join the MooseZ community and contribute your own `nnUNetv2` models! 🥇:

 By adding your custom models to MooseZ, you can enjoy: